Umami integration

 atlas_first_tag: "Simulation Internal"

-atlas_second_tag: "$\\sqrt{s}=13$ TeV, PFlow jets"
+atlas_second_tag: "\\sqrt{s}=13 TeV, PFlow jets"

 legend_sample_category: True